-- 1. All horses must meet the General Requirements. - 2.
-A comprehensive vaccination protocol is recommended but not required by KDAH. - 3.
-Kansas Origin Horses must have a valid VS form 10-11 showing evidence of a negative Equine Infectious Anemia (Coggins) test conducted by a state-approved laboratory within 12 months prior to exhibition is recommended but not required. - 4.
+All horses must meet the General Requirements.

+A comprehensive vaccination protocol is recommended but not required by KDAH.

+Kansas Origin Horses must have a valid VS form 10-11 showing evidence of a negative Equine Infectious Anemia (Coggins) test conducted by a state-approved laboratory within 12 months prior to exhibition is recommended but not required.
+Each horse is exhibited at owners own risk.

 Horses Originating from Other States must be accompanied by a valid VS Form 10-11 showing evidence of a negative Equine Infectious Anemia (Coggins) test conducted by a state-approved laboratory within 12 months prior to entry into Kansas.
 Foals six months of age and younger, accompanying their EIA negative dams, are exempt from EIA test requirements.